Devlyn-Nelson/Bondrewd/README.md

 Derive Bit level fields packing/unpacking functions for a rust Structure with the ability to peek at a field without unpacking any other fields.

 Struct Derive features:
-- from_bytes and into_bytes functions are created.
+- from_bytes and into_bytes functions are created. these are impled for the Bitfields trait in bondrewd.
 - Reverse Byte Order with no runtime cost.
   - #[bondrewd(flip)]
 - Bit 0 positioning.
 Msb0 or Lsb0.
 Small compile time cost.